mplaine/analyzing-job-postings-with-sql/README.md

 In 2023, a total of 2,557 data science job postings were published in Finland.
 The following summarizes the insights derived from the data analysis:

-1. **Largest data science hubs:** Large cities like Helsinki, Tampere, and Espoo boast with many data science job opportunities, but smaller cities such as Jyväskylä and Lahti also offer considerable employment opportunities in the field in addition to remote positions.
+1. **Largest data science hubs:** Large cities like Helsinki, Tampere, and Espoo boast with many data science job opportunities, but smaller cities such as Jyväskylä and Lahti also offer good employment opportunities in the field in addition to remote positions.
 2. **Biggest recruiters:** Wolt is Finland's biggest recruiter in the field of data science with 155 job postings, followed by major technology recruitment firms, financial institutions, and tech companies.
 3. **Most in-demand roles:** In Finland, the most in-demand roles include (Senior) Data Engineer, (Senior) Data Analyst, (Senior) Data Scientist, and Software Engineer, suggesting a growing need for data professionals capable of working at the intersection of data science and software development.
 4. **Highest-paying roles:** Experienced data professionals, such as Senior-level Data Scientists and Data Engineers, enjoy higher average yearly salaries, reflecting the value placed on both experience and diverse skills in the *global* job market.